quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Therefore, if Ignore Order is enabled, the PTO MUST be larger than the peer's 'max_ack_delay'.

-When sending PTO packets, one can either skip a sufficient number of packet numbers or include an IMMEDIATE_ACK frame to elicit an immediate acknowledgement.
-This avoids waiting for the ack delay for acknowledgements of PTO packets, reducing tail latency and allowing the sender to exclude the peer's 'max_ack_delay' from subsequent PTO calculations.
+When sending PTO packets, one can include an IMMEDIATE_ACK frame to elicit an immediate acknowledgement.
+This avoids waiting the ack delay for acknowledgements of PTO packets, reducing tail latency and allowing the sender to exclude the peer's 'max_ack_delay' from subsequent PTO calculations.

 # Determining Acknowledgement Frequency {#implementation}